Greece Moments Greece Moments

 Monastery of Agios Ioannis

-If you want to hike the monastery from Emporio, you should plan at least 2.5 hours each way.
-We recommend a hike in spring, when nature is a little more alive with colorful wildflowers, or at the traditional church fair.
+If you want to hike to the monastery from Emporio, you should plan at least 2.5 hours each way.
+We recommend hiking in spring, when nature is a little more alive with colourful wildflowers, or during the traditional church fair.

-On 28 August, the Chalki’s biggest festival (after Easter) numerous Chalkiots and guests from the surrounding islands such as Rhodes, Symi or Tilos make a pilgrimage to the remote place.
+On 28 August, Chalki’s biggest festival (after Easter) draws numerous Chalkiots and guests from the surrounding islands such as Rhodes, Symi and Tilos on a pilgrimage to this remote place.

-The festival is accompanied by local food, dancing and singing, many spend the night in cells or directly on the Platia under the open sky.
-For the return transport, you are sure to find a friendly local.
+The festival is accompanied by local food, dancing and singing, and many spend the night in cells or directly on the Platia under the open sky.
+For the return journey, you are sure to find a friendly local to help.

 #4 Beaches of Halki: Pondamos & Co.